brumik/config/README.md

 Some programs needs extra setup (like alacritty needs fonts).
 These extra setup guides should be included in the README of that specific folder.

+## Neovim setup

+For neovim I am using currently an undedited NvChad setup.
+The install instructions are here: https://nvchad.com/docs/quickstart/install

+If using terminal `alacritty` then the nerd font should be installed there (see `alacritty/README`).
+`ripgrep` is a rust application, installable on most systems.